kdl-org/kdl/JSON-IN-KDL.md

 with the property names and child nodenames as each item's key.
 All "keys" in an object node must be unique.

-As with arrays, there are two ambiguous cases that must be manually annoted with the `(object)` type annotation:
+As with arrays, there are two ambiguous cases that must be manually annotated with the `(object)` type annotation:

 * An object containing a single item whose key is "-" (like `{"-": 1}`) written using children (like `- { - 1 }`)
 	would be ambiguous with an array node.